Step 2 — Definition of Variable Types

 Usage

-- You can perform the selection of multiple variables with keystroke combinations commonly used in spreadsheet editing:
+- You can select multiple variables using keyboard shortcuts common in spreadsheet editing:

-- The current selection is highlight by showing the selected columns in a darker shade of their current color.
+- The current selection is highlighted by showing the selected columns in a darker shade of their current color.

 Discrete